eludwig17/SPP/README.md

-# SPP
+# Stock Price Prediction

-The goal is to accurately predict a stock price for trading
+The goal is to accurately predict a stock price for trading, coded in python